 The Virgin Hotel Infrastructure Project has a total obligation for up to \$3,622,885.
-Pending execution of a development agreement and completion of all agreement requirements, it is anticipated the obligation will be paid with available cash in FY 2019-2020 and FY 2022-2023 based on amended project phasing.
+Upon completion of all agreement requirements, it is anticipated the obligation will be paid with available cash in FY 2019-2020 and FY 2022-2023 based on the proposed project phasing.

-The Cabana Hotel Redevelopment Project has a total obligation of up to \$15,500,000.
-Pending execution of a development agreement and completion of all agreement requirements (anticipated project completion is 2023), current projections estimate approximately four years to fully pay the obligation.
+Pending City Council approval in November 2019, a TIF funding of up to \$15,500,000 has been recommended for the Cabana Hotel Redevelopment Project.
+The anticipated project completion is 2023 and current projections estimate approximately five years to fully pay the obligation.

-Appendix C - District-Wide Set-Aside Funds
+Appendix C - District-wide Set Aside Funds

-The TIF Increment Allocation Policy adopted by the TIF District Board for the Design District TIF District currently provides for 20% of any district increment, after administrative expenses, to be set-aside for District-Wide Improvements.
-However, if the annual balance in the District-Wide Improvement Set-Aside exceeds \$500,000, the TIF District Board may evaluate whether to reduce this percentage set-aide in any given year.
+The TIF Increment Allocation Policy adopted by the TIF Board for the Design District TIF District currently provides for 20% of any district increment, after administrative expenses, to be set aside for District-Wide Improvements.
+However, if the annual balance in the District-Wide Improvement Set-Aside exceeds \$500,000, the TIF Board may evaluate whether to reduce this percentage set-aide in any given year.
 Specific improvement projects are to be determined and the amount of this set aside will be reviewed annually based on updated financial projections and District needs.
-The TIF District Board shall also have the discretion to release all or part of District-Wide Set-Aside funds towards payment of one or more TIF-eligible projects.
+The TIF Board shall also have the discretion to release all or part of district wide set aside funds towards reimbursement of one or more TIF eligible projects.

-The balance for the District-Wide Set-Aside, as of the end of FY 2018-2019, totals \$3,859,980.49.
+The balance for the District-wide set aside, as of the end of FY 2018-2019, totals \$3,859,980.49.
 An existing commitment includes \$150,000 set aside for a trail connection as part of the Alexan Riveredge project.
-The Virgin Hotel Infrastructure Project is anticipated to be reimbursed from existing cash; however, if not sufficient will utilize TIF District-Wide Set-Aside funding up \$2,542,800 to be made available upon completion of all development agreement obligations.
+The Virgin Hotel Infrastructure Project is anticipated to be reimbursed from existing cash; however, if not sufficient will utilize TIF district-wide set aside funding up \$2,542,800 to be made available upon completion of all development agreement obligations.